Xenii1642/USB-GC2/README.md

 ### 3D:
 The USB-GC2 only needs one 3D printed cover.
 It is used to fill the old port and make everything prettier.
 There is two version of that cover.
-One [with] the logo, and one [without].
+One [with](https://github.com/Xenii1642/USB-GC2/blob/main/3D/USB%20Cover%20(with%20logo).stl) the logo, and one [without](https://github.com/Xenii1642/USB-GC2/blob/main/3D/USB%20Cover%20(without%20logo).stl).
 Both files are available in STL and STEP, allowing 3D printing / ordering and modifying.
-If you don't have a 3D printer, you can simply order the cover through [JLC3DP]
+If you don't have a 3D printer, you can simply order the cover through [JLC3DP](https://jlc3dp.com/).

 The USB-GC2 covers are also available on my Printable account: [NOT YET, SOON]